kubesphere/notification-manager/docs/crds/router.md

 ## Overview

-`Router` CRD used to send the specified notifications to the specified receivers.
+`Router` CRD is used to send the specified notifications to the specified receivers.

 ```yaml
 apiVersion: notification.kubesphere.io/v2beta2